mpaolodr/mpaolodr/README.md

 <h3>I'm currently: </h3>

-- a Computer Science Team Lead
+- A Computer Science Team Lead
 - Learning some new stuff
   - React-query
   - Graphql